Jessica Chastain Responds to Viral Vid of Oscar Isaac Kissing Her Arm

 "Sept 12th 😈," she wrote, referring to Scenes From a Marriage's release date.

-Of course, 44-year-old Chastain and 42-year-old Isaac are both happily married in real-life and not to each other.
+Of course, 44-year-old Chastain and 42-year-old Isaac are both happily married in real-life "to other people," she noted during her Wednesday interview with Today.
 Chastain married Gian Luca Passi de Preposulo in 2017, and Isaac married his wife, Elvira Lind, also in 2017.

 Chastain and Isaac play a married couple navigating the ups and downs of their relationship in HBO's new limited series.
 The five-episode limited series is based on Ingmar Bergman’s 1973 Swedish miniseries by the same name.
 Isaac plays Jonathan, a passive philosophy professor, while Chastain plays Mira, an ambitious tech executive.
 In the trailer released last month, fans saw the two characters fall in and out of love, start a family, try to work it out and even come back together as they search for the passion that once fueled their relationship.